Review Summary: Cradle of Filth pick themselves up, dust themselves off, and begin pulling themselves together.

 , we arrive at The Manticore And Other Horrors

 , a straightforward concept album revolving around monsters and creatures from various mythologies.
-This theme is much more flexible than their previous concepts, usually revolving around a historical figure with fantastical and horrific embellishments.
-The shocking imagery and lyrical content of earlier releases is replaced with a more subdued focus on lore and mythological themes.
+For starters, this theme ends up being more flexible than their previous concepts, which has at times been revolved around a controversial figure in medieval times with fantastical and horrific embellishments.
+The shocking imagery and lyrical content of earlier releases has been streamlined in favor of a more generalized focus on lore and mythological themes.
 The Manticore…